-That’s why, for a truly effortless, quick, and fiscally prudent shave, an electric razor may be the best way to go.
 Powered by motors and high-tech cutting mechanisms, electric razors are without a doubt the most efficient option, requiring minimal maintenance and prep.
 That’s partly because they’re designed to work on dry hair (though newer models work on wet hair, too) without needing to lather up first.
 As Chad Beightol, the owner of men’s grooming boutique Consigliere in the East Village, puts it: “There was a time when electric razors would burn the skin and not get a very close shave, but that time has long passed.
 Modern electric razors are great.”

 But since everyone’s skin and shaving preferences are different, it’s hard to choose a one-size-fits-all electric razor.
-According to the 13 grooming experts we spoke with — including nine professional barbers — a foil razor will provide a slightly closer shave than a rotary-style razor, but one limitation with foil razors is that they really only work well on short facial hair.
+According to the 16 experts we spoke with — including 12 professional barbers — a foil razor will provide a slightly closer shave than a rotary-style razor.
+But one limitation with foil razors is that they really only work well on short facial hair.
 For that reason, we decided to structure this list slightly differently than usual, designating separate “best overall” rotary and foil electric razors.
 In fact, because rotary and foil electric razors each work better for different types of facial hair, having one of each in your arsenal wouldn’t be excessive if you’re truly looking for a professional quality electric shave at home.
 “Use a rotary for cutting down short enough, then a foil to get super close,” explains Vince Garcia, the owner of L.A. barbershop Grey Matter, who told us he likes to use both on his clients (who include some of the NBA’s biggest names).

 Best overall rotary electric razor

 When it comes to ease of use and efficiency, a rotary-style razor will likely be the best all-around option.
 “I swear by the Philips Norelco triple-head models,” says Beightol.
 “They get as close a shave as a safety razor without that scraped-skin feeling.”
 While the experts tended to agree that a foil razor will provide a slightly closer shave than a rotary-style razor, they all noted the limitation that foil razors really only work well on short facial hair.
 “A foil razor is most effective if you use it regularly, daily to every three days,” says Beightol, whereas a rotary “gets a very close shave and can be used when you have up to seven to ten days of growth.”
 That flexibility is one of the main reasons we feel this is the best overall, as is the fact that this electric rotary razor will work on wet hair in addition to dry hair.
-“When your hair is wet, it softens, which allows the blade to move much better, preventing irritation,” says barber Craig Whitely, explaining why many men prefer those “wet shaving” methods we referenced earlier.
+“When your hair is wet, it softens, which allows the blade to move much better, preventing any irritation,” says barber Craig Whitely, explaining why many men prefer those “wet shaving” methods we referenced earlier.

-Best (less expensive) rotary electric razor
+Best (less-expensive) rotary electric razor

 Best overall foil electric razor